in-toto/community/blog-contributions-guidelines.md

 Please read and follow the guidelines.
 Incomplete submissions will be rejected.

 **Content criteria & guidelines**
-The community thanks you for your interest in contributing content to the TUF community blog.
+The community thanks you for your interest in contributing content to the in-toto community blog.
 Here are examples of content to create and criteria to follow to avoid rejection.

 **Articles about The Update Framework**
 * Technical content and how-to’s.